Spotas/Ai-rewrite/README.md

 3.  **Flip the Super Secret Developer Switch 🕵️‍♀️:** Look for a toggle labeled "Developer mode" (usually in the top right corner).
 Click it.
 If it's on, you're basically a hacker now.
 Congrats.
 4.  **Shove the Folder at Chrome 욱:** Click the "Load unpacked" button that magically appeared.
 A file browser window will pop up.
 5.  **Point and Shoot 👉:** Navigate to and select that `ai-rewriter-extension` folder (the one *containing* the `manifest.json` file, not the zip file!).
 Click "Select Folder" or "Open".
-6.  **Bask in the Glory (or fix errors) 🙏:** If all went well, you should see the "AI Text Rewriter (Gemini)" extension card appear on the page!
+6.  **Bask in the Glory (or fix errors) 🙏:** If all went well, you should see the "AI Text Rewriter Pro" extension card appear on the page!
 If you see angry red errors, you probably messed up step 5.
 Go back and try again, champ. 💪
+7.  **Pin for Easy Access:** Click the puzzle piece icon in Chrome's toolbar and pin the AI Text Rewriter Pro extension for quick access.

-🎉 **Ta-da!** The extension icon (whatever placeholder icon we used) should appear in your Chrome toolbar (maybe hidden behind the puzzle piece icon 🧩).
+🎉 **Ta-da!** The extension icon should appear in your Chrome toolbar!

+### 🚀 Quick Start Guide

+#### 1. Initial Setup
+1. Click the extension icon or right-click → "Settings"
+2. Get your free API key from [Google AI Studio](https://aistudio.google.com/app/apikey)
+3. Paste your API key and test the connection
+4. Customize your settings (models, modes, shortcuts)
+5. Save and start rewriting!

+#### 2. Using the Extension
+**Right-Click Method:**
+1. Select text in any editable field
+2. Right-click on the selected text
+3. Choose "✨ Rewrite with AI" → pick your desired mode
+4. Watch the magic happen!

+**Keyboard Shortcuts:**
+- `Ctrl+Shift+H` - Humanize selected text
+- `Ctrl+Shift+P` - Professional tone
+- `Ctrl+Shift+Z` - Undo last rewrite

 ---